-Pardot Einstein is AI-enabled B2B Marketing Automation by Salesforce that was announced relatively recently (late 2018), and available to customers on a certain Pardot edition.
+Pardot Einstein is AI-enabled B2B Marketing Automation by Salesforce that was announced late 2018, and is available to customers on Pardot ‘Advanced’, the highest Pardot edition.

-We’ll get into who can use Pardot Einstein Behaviour Scoring and more, starting at the basics on what Pardot Einstein Behaviour Score is, how it’s different to traditional Prospect Score, and what’s coming up in the Summer ’19 release that will entice you into using this feature.
+We’ll get into who can use Pardot Einstein Behavior Scoring and more, starting at the basics on what Pardot Einstein Behavior Score is, how it’s different to traditional Prospect Score, and what’s coming up in the Summer ’19 release that will entice you into using this feature.

-To explain what Einstein Behaviour Score is, I’m going to break it down how I did for myself.
+To explain what Einstein Behavior Score is, I’m going to break it down how I did for myself.

 There are two ideas I will use:

 - Buying signals

 When a prospect interacts with your brand, they leave a trail of tracked touchpoints.
 Einstein looks at the string of marketing touchpoints from first-touch to purchase, and takes note of the patterns in high-converting prospects have in common.
 Einstein teaches itself that these are buying signals.

 In short, Einstein learns what combination of prospect engagement leads to purchase.
 Over time, these form patterns, which Pardot recognises as buying signals.

 The score and insight is displayed as a Lightning component, as you saw above.